The-Cat-Town-Craft/Carpet-TCTC-Addition/README.md

 - `1.18` for Minecraft 1.18-snapshot

-For general new features, implement them in `dev` branch first then merge it into other branches
+For general new features, implement them in `dev` branch first then merge it into other branches.

 Branches merge order: